SKIP TO COURSE REQUIREMENTS

 Full course description for The Urban ESL Professional

-This practicum is designed to give urban teacher candidates the opportunity to document and reflect upon at least 25 hours practical field experience working with ELL students in an urban K and/or elementary school.
+This practicum is designed to give urban teacher candidates the opportunity to be observed/assessed and reflect upon at least 80 hours of field experience working with ELL students in an urban elementary school as required for an additional license.
 Urban ESL teacher candidates will have the opportunity to reflectively apply knowledge, theories and skills in learned in coursework.
-Successful completion of this practicum is a prerequisite for the ESL license.

 Full course description for Elementary ESL Practicum

-This practicum is designed to give urban ESL teacher candidates the opportunity to document and reflect upon at least 25 hours practical field experience working with ELL students in an urban middle school.
+This practicum is designed to give urban teacher candidates the opportunity to be observed/assessed and reflect upon at least 80 hours of field experience working with ELL students in an urban middle school as required for an additional license.
 Urban ESL teacher candidates will have the opportunity to reflectively apply knowledge, theories and skills in learned in coursework.
-Successful completion of this practicum is a prerequisite for the ESL license.

 Full course description for Middle School ESL Practicum

-This practicum is designed to give urban teacher candidates the opportunity to document and reflect upon at least 25 hours practical field experience working with ELL students in an urban high school.
+This practicum is designed to give urban teacher candidates the opportunity to be observed/assessed and reflect upon at least 80 hours of field experience working with ELL students in an urban high school as required for an additional license.
 Urban ESL teacher candidates will have the opportunity to reflectively apply knowledge, theories and skills in learned in coursework.
-Successful completion of this practicum is a prerequisite for the ESL license.

 Full course description for High School ESL Practicum